simply-nicky/pyrost/docs/tutorials/ms_sim.rst

 Multilayer Laue lens
 --------------------

-As a sample we use a Multilayer Laue lens (MLL).
+As a sample, we use a Multilayer Laue lens (MLL).
-:class:`pyrost.multislice.MLL` is able to generate the transmission profile of the MLL following the zone plate condition.
+:class:`pyrost.multislice.MLL` can generate the transmission profile of the MLL following the zone plate condition.

 .. note:: MLL is a volume diffractive element for the efficient